Cloth Diapering for Beginners: Tips on How to Start with Cloth Diapers

 How many do I have?

 My cloth diaper stash has both pockets and fitted cloth diapers.
-I have 24 fitted diapers and 10 pocket diapers.
-So my set is rather large because during the winter, it sometimes takes longer than 24 hours for my diapers to dry and I don’t want to go without.
+I have 24 fitted diapers (with 10 covers) and 10 pocket diapers.
+So my set is rather large because during the winter, it sometimes takes longer than 24 hours for my diapers to dry and I don’t want to go without (I don't have a drier).

 How often should you change a cloth diaper?